Spaul29/PlaywrightTS/README.md

 # Playwright Typescript Automation Framework

 This is a sample automation framework using Playwright and Typescript.
-The framework is designed to run UI and API tests.
+The framework is designed to run UI and API tests in multiple browsers.
 It uses eslint for linting, prettier for formatting, and husky to run pre-commit checks.
-You can find different way how you could structure your tests without POM, with POM, with POM and custom fixtures.

 **Installing Dependencies:**